XOR gate: Symbols

 There are three schematic symbols for XOR gates: the traditional ANSI and DIN symbols and the IEC symbol.
 In some cases, the DIN symbol is used with ⊕ instead of ≢.
 For more information see Logic Gate Symbols.

+The "=1" on the IEC symbol indicates that the output is activated by only one active input.

 The logic symbols ⊕, Jpq, and ⊻ can be used to denote an XOR operation in algebraic expressions.

 C-like languages use the caret symbol ^ to denote bitwise XOR.
 (Note that the caret does not denote logical conjunction (AND) in these languages, despite the similarity of symbol.)

 Implementation

 The XOR gate is most commonly implemented using MOSFETs circuits.
 Some of those implementations include:

+AND-OR-Invert

+XOR gates can be implemented using AND-OR-invert (AOI) or OR-AND-invert (OAI) logic.